 We include products we think can be useful for our readers.
 If you make a purchase through the links on this page, we may earn a small commission.

 Good things take time, they say.
-This slogan is a good starting point to realise how far from that we are in our everyday choices.
-We’re constantly trying to figure out ways to get things done faster: modern technology, easy solutions to our problems, how to quickly fall asleep, fast dating, fast food etc. But don't you think that life feels better when lived slowly?
-Eating is better when you’re slower, sex is better when you’re slower, making decisions is better when you’re slower, even wine is better when it’s bottled for a longer time.
+This slogan is a good starting point to realize how far from that we are in our everyday choices.
+We’re constantly trying to figure out ways to get things done faster: modern technology, easy solutions to our problems, how to quickly fall asleep, fast dating, fast food, etc. But don't you think that life feels better when lived slowly?
+Eating is better when you’re slower, sex is better when you’re slower, making decisions is better when you’re slower, and even wine is better when it’s bottled for a longer time.
 The same happens with fashion!
 We’re here to explain to you what slow fashion is, why is it crucial for the fashion industry and how to join this movement.

 Photo by tu tu via Unsplash